CodeYourFuture/CYF-Workshops/jobs-in-tech/README.md

 ### Let's do some research

 1. Make pairs or small groups of 3-4.
 Research what jobs are available in tech industry.
 You can also use these [CompTIA Career Pathways](https://www.comptia.org/en/explore-careers/job-roles/?page=1&category=all) or
-[TechCareerExplorer](https://www.careerexplorer.com/careers/?page=23&industry=42) as reference.
-Each group should chose one of these groups to research:
+[TechCareerExplorer](https://www.careerexplorer.com/careers/?industry=42) as reference.
+Each group should chose one of these families of roles to research:
 - Engineering roles
 - Low code roles
 - Tech jobs without coding